 The real and imaginary components of the impedance give information about the kinetic and mass transport properties of the cell, as well as the surface properties through the double layer capacitance.

 The purpose of the Electrochemical Impedance Spectroscopy analysis app is to understand EIS, Nyquist, and Bode plots.
 The app lets you vary the bulk concentration, diffusion coefficient, exchange current density, double layer capacitance, and the maximum and minimum frequency.

-This application was built using the following:Batteries & Fuel Cells Module Corrosion Module Electrodeposition Module
+This application example illustrates applications of this type that would nominally be built using the following products:Batteries & Fuel Cells Module Corrosion Module Electrochemistry Module Electrodeposition Module